cheurich/DataCleaningProject_HumanActivityRecognition/CodeBook.md

 ## Variables

-The dimension of the tidy dataset: *180 raws* and *89 columns*.
+The dimension of the tidy dataset: *180 rows* and *89 columns*.

 ### **Columns/Features**

 There are *89 columns/variables* in the tidy datatset.

-The *columns [,3:88]* represent the selected mean and standard deviation variables from the raw dataset.
+The *columns [,3:88]* represent the selected mean and standard deviation variables from the row dataset.
 They are numerical and the values represent the mean calculated for each activity and each subject.

 Furthermore there are added another 3 columns:
 *"Subject"* - the volunteer number (in total a number of 30 volunteers).
 *"Activity"* - the activity on which the measurements were made ("WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING").
 *"Labels"* - the labels of the activity on which the measurements were made (1, 2, 3, 4, 5, 6).

-### **Raws/Observations**
+### **Rows/Observations**

-There are *180 Raws/Observations* in the tidy data.
-Grouping by each subject and activity, it gets just 6 observations per volunteer, or just one value per activity and volunteer/subject (30 subjects * 6 activities = 180 Raws).
+There are *180 Rows/Observations* in the tidy data.
+Grouping by each subject and activity, it gets just 6 observations per volunteer, or just one value per activity and volunteer/subject (30 subjects * 6 activities = 180 rows).

 ## Variables list